LeProxy1337/Draken-Paster-Child-Predator/README.md

 **• child predator proof**
-# **draken saying that "love doesn't have an age" when he's a 20yr trying to get with an 16yr **
+# draken saying that "love doesn't have an age" when he's a 20yr trying to get with an 16yr boy
 ![image](https://github.com/DevProxy1336/Draken-Patser-Child-Predator/assets/137983215/03d65808-5be5-4370-bf72-4be9b145f7e1)

-# **draken trying to trade CP for my fortnite external, with proof from mecury which was their. (blurred out all children, sorry for making you see this)**
+# draken trying to trade CP for my fortnite external, with proof from mecury which was their. (blurred out all children, sorry for making you see this)
 ![image](https://github.com/DevProxy1336/Draken-Patser-Child-Predator/assets/137983215/6c384bbe-f6c4-4c48-91e8-0e2b5a003be8)
 ![image](https://github.com/DevProxy1336/Draken-Patser-Child-Predator/assets/137983215/b222594b-60a0-4573-b852-34dc0eb5e273)
 ![image](https://github.com/DevProxy1336/Draken-Patser-Child-Predator/assets/137983215/6f54fc40-7c18-4179-a58a-748bb55bc359)